Complaints / Grievance Policy

 -

 The Academic Dean or Director of Administration will confirm receipt of a complaint and copy the President of the Seminary within two business days.
-The complaint will be brought to the next scheduled meeting of the appropriate faculty committee (see Organization of the Faculty above).
+The complaint will be brought to the next scheduled meeting of the appropriate faculty committee (Curriculum Committee or Student Services).

 -